Biryani: Burma

-Western Asia
+West Asia

 In Iraq and in the states of the Persian Gulf, biryani (برياني: "biryani") is usually saffron-based with chicken usually being the meat or poultry of choice.
 It is popular throughout Iraq, especially in the Kurdistan Region.
 Most variations also include vermicelli, fried onions, fried potato cubes, almonds, and raisins spread liberally over the rice.
 Sometimes, a sour/spicy tomato sauce is served on the side (maraq).

 In Iran, during the Safavid dynasty (1501–1736), a dish called Beriyan Polo (Nastaliq script: بریان پلو) was made with lamb or chicken, marinated overnight—with yogurt, herbs, spices, dried fruits like raisins, prunes or pomegranate seeds—and later cooked in a tannour oven, then served with steamed rice.

 Afghan biryani

 A different dish called biryan is popular in Afghanistan.
-Biryan traces its origins to the same source as biryani, and is today sold in Afghanistan as well as in Bhopal, India.
+Biryan traces its origins to the same source as biryani, when most of Afghanistan was part of Kabul and Qandahar Subahs and as today sold in Afghanistan as well as in Bhopal, India.
 Biryan is prepared by cooking gosht and rice together, but without the additional gravy (yakhni) and other condiments that are used in biryani.
 The Delhi-based historian Sohail Hashmi refers to the biryan as midway between pulao and biryani.
-Afghani biryani tends to use much dry fruit such as raisins and lesser amounts of meat, often cut into tiny pieces.
+Afghan biryani tends to use much dry fruit such as raisins and lesser amounts of meat, often cut into tiny pieces.

 Indonesia

 Nasi kebuli is an Indonesian spicy steamed rice dish cooked in goat meat broth, milk and ghee.
-Nasi kebuli is descended from kabuli palaw which is an Afghani rice dish, similar to biryani served in the Indian subcontinent.
+Nasi kebuli is descended from kabuli palaw which is an Afghan rice dish, similar to biryani served in the Indian subcontinent.

 Although Indonesia has authentic nasi kebuli, Indonesia also inherited and has local-style of biryani which is known as nasi biryani or nasi briyani.
 Nasi biryani is popular among and often associated as Acehnese, Arab Indonesian, Indian Indonesian and Malay cuisine.

 Malaysia and Singapore

+The Malaysian and Singaporean variety of biryani is called nasi briyani or nasi biryani.
+Although authentic styles of biryani from South India are popular, nasi briyani remains the most popular.
+The key differences between nasi briyani and Indian biryanis are that the meat in nasi briyani is cooked separately from the rice, and there is more curry, sauce, or gravy present in the nasi briyani than in Indian biryanis.

 Nasi briyani dishes are very popular in Malaysia and Singapore.
 As an important part of Malaysian and Singaporean Indian cuisines, they are popularized through mamak stalls, hawker centres, and food courts as well as fine dining restaurants.

+There are also eateries that sell pork as the main meat of the dish in Singapore.